amaschell/simple-blog/README.md

 ### Using a local server for back end requests

-There is a minimalistic and simple server for this blog called [Simple Server](https://github.com/amaschell/simple-server) that can be started locally on your machine.
+There is a minimalistic and simple server for this blog called [simple-server](https://github.com/amaschell/simple-server) that can be started locally on your machine.

 All requests made by the
 blog to the server, including the default base URL `http://localhost:3001`, are configured under